cb400f/opensuse-guide.org/help.md

 	<li><a href="https://h-node.org/" target="_blank">https://h-node.org/</a> (General hardware working with free software)</li>
 	</ul>

 ## A.8 General and in-depth knowledge

 If you really want to get deep knowledge of GNU/Linux on a serious level, consider reading some books.
 Technical book stores are loaded with GNU/Linux litterature and you might find something interesting in your local library too.
-You can also check out these websites, for gratis e-books:<br />
+You can also check out these websites, for gratis e-books:

-<a href="http://tldp.org/" target="_blank">http://tldp.org/</a><br />
+<a href="http://tldp.org/" target="_blank">http://tldp.org/</a>

-<a href="http://en.flossmanuals.net" target="_blank">http://en.flossmanuals.net</a><br />
+<a href="http://en.flossmanuals.net" target="_blank">http://en.flossmanuals.net</a>

-<a href="http://www.freetechbooks.com/" target="_blank">http://www.freetechbooks.com/</a><br /><br />
+<a href="http://www.freetechbooks.com/" target="_blank">http://www.freetechbooks.com/</a>